NCAR/CAM-chem/docs/jupyter_notebook_examples/plot_map_basic_co.md

 #nc_load
 ```

-### Extract the variable of choice at the time and level of choice
+### Extract the variable of choice at the time and level of choice.

 ```python